meetcshah19/starve-free-readers-writers/README.md

 - a writer is waiting
 - if it was the last reading process

+The psuedocode is contained in :
+- Semaphore.txt
+- Processes.txt
 ### References

 - Operating Systems Concepts (9th Edition), Abraham Silberchatz, Peter B Galvin and Greg Gagne